 Remove any clutter, having a clear space improves the stress levels.
 If the bedroom is busy your mind is busy too.

-Create some luxury, think hotel room, plumped pillows, soft bedside lighting, aromatherapy candles or diffusers add yet another dimension as aromatherapy targets our strongest sense, smell.
+Create some luxury, think hotel room, plumped pillows, soft bedside lighting, aromatherapy candles or diffusers both add yet another dimension as aromatherapy targets our strongest sense, the smell.
 (See my website shop link below for my soothing Essential Oil Sleep Gift Box.)